PokemonAutomation/ComputerControl/Wiki/Developer/Wait.md

 There is also a function in the `pbf` button command family, `pbf_wait()`, that you can use to tell the micro-controller to wait for a specified number of ticks (Inside the micro-controller 125 ticks is one second.
 Access this number via [`TICKS_PER_SECOND`](https://github.com/PokemonAutomation/Arduino-Source/blob/main/Common/NintendoSwitch/NintendoSwitch_ControllerDefs.h)).
 But remember to call `context.wait_for_all_requests()` after that to make sure the computer program also waits for the `pbf_wait()` command to finish.

+## Important:

+Do not use any of the usual C++ or OS wait functions.
+These include:
+- `std::condition_variable::wait_xx()`
+- Windows: `Sleep()`
+- Linux: `usleep()`
+- (any many more)

+These wait functions will not wake from an external signal such as the user clicking "Stop Program" or the program detecting a shiny and needing to stop immediately before the shiny runs away.

+The *only* safe way to perform a wait is to call it on a context object: `context.wait_for(...)` This has been carefully designed to properly respond to such external signals.

 # Design wait time